apenella/go-ansible/README.md

 When the stdout callback method is defined to be in json format, the output is managed by **JSONStdoutCallbackResults** results method.
 This method parses the output json received from `ansible-playbook`'s output skipping the unrequired lines from the output, and writes result into io.Writer.

 ##### Ansible-playbook output skipped lines
-Those lines from `ansible-playbook`'s output which do not belong to json are skipped and are not wrote to io.Writer.
+Those lines from `ansible-playbook`'s output which do not belong to json are skipped and are not written to io.Writer.

 Skip lines matching regexp are:
 - "^[\\s\\t]*Playbook run took [0-9]+ days, [0-9]+ hours, [0-9]+ minutes, [0-9]+ seconds$",